brosky-ie/Calcu-for-Java/README.md

 A simple Java program that performs basic arithmetic operations: addition, subtraction, multiplication, and division.
 After each operation, it checks whether the result is even or odd.

 How to use:
+Make sure Java is properly set up in your environment (e.g., Java Extension Pack Installed(if using VS Code)
 Open the source code.
 Make sure the filename matches the name of the public class (e.g., if the class is ChickenAdobo, save it as ChickenAdobo.java).
 Compile and run using a Java compiler or just run